strongbox/strongbox-docs/README.md

 * If you are adding a `resource` like `PDF`, `image`, `XML` file, it should be placed under `./docs/assets/resources/`.
 * Use `{{resource}}/path/to/asset` when linking to the resource.
 You can also use `{{url}}` and ``{{assets}}`` depending on which link you need.
+* The first line of the page should be `# Page Title` - this helps in the indexing and search afterwards.

 # Structure